-It’s hard to believe, but I’ve been on the needle for almost 25 years!
-Of course my needle only works when there’s thread and fabric with it, but still, the addiction is just as strong as it is with those illegal substances.
+It’s hard to believe, but I’ve been on the needle for 33 years!
+Of course my needle only works when there’s thread and fabric with it, but still, my addiction is just as strong as it is for those illegal substances.
 And really, that’s what our quilting lives are all about–our addiction to our fabrics, threads and needles.

 But it was true love between me and quilting and I haven’t stopped since.
 Of course, as a self-taught quilter and sewists, learned the very hard way too many times to count.
 But I figure that makes me a much better teacher, because anything a student can mess up, I’ve already done myself, so I’m empathetic and nurturing about it.
 My classes are where we get to safely make mistakes because if we’re not making mistakes, we’re probably not being very creative, and what fun is that?